 - Preheat your oven to 350°F (180°C).
 Line an 8-inch (20 cm) loaf pan with parchment paper.

 - Add the wet ingredients including the sugar to a large mixing bowl and whisk until combined.
 Add the dry ingredients and mix until there are no big lumps of flour or streaks of wet ingredients.
-If your batter looks curdled, don't worry (this is due to the consistency of your pumpkin puree).
+If your batter looks curdled, don't worry (this is will depend on the consistency of your pumpkin puree).

-- Pour or scoop the batter into your prepared loaf pan and smooth the surface with a spoon.
-If desired, sprinkle the top of the loaf with pumpkin seeds.
+- Pour or scoop the batter into your prepared loaf pan and smooth the surface.
+If desired, sprinkle pumpkin seeds on top of the loaf.

 - Bake the bread for around 1 hour and 5 minutes.
-The time it takes to bake this bread will hugely depend on your oven.
-If you insert a toothpick in the center, there shouldn't be any wet batter, though some moist crumbs are fine.
+The length of time will depend on how hot your oven runs.
+If you insert a toothpick in the center, there shouldn't be any wet batter on it, though some moist crumbs are fine.

-- Allow the bread to cool in the tin for around 15 minutes then cool on a cooling rack.
+- Allow the bread to cool in the tin for around 15 minutes then transfer to cool on a cooling rack.

 - When the pumpkin bread is at room temperature, cut with a serrated knife and enjoy!
-The bread is wonderful by itself or toast a slice with some vegan butter.
+The bread is wonderful by itself or you can toast a slice and serve with vegan butter.

-- Store leftovers in an airtight container at room temperature for 3 days, in the fridge for 5 days or in the freezer for up to 1 month.
+- Store leftovers in an airtight container at room temperature for 3 days or in the fridge for 5 days.
+Or store individual slices in the freezer for up to 1 month.
 However, it usually doesn't last that long in my home!

 Notes

 - Light brown sugar provides the best flavor.
-However, you can use granulated sugar (for fluffier bread) or coconut sugar (for refined-sugar free bread).
+However, you can use granulated sugar (for a fluffier bread) or coconut sugar (for a refined-sugar free bread).

-- It's important to measure the flour accurately otherwise, your bread will be dry and dense.
+- Make sure you measure the flour accurately otherwise, your bread will be dry and dense.
 If you're using measuring cups, use the spoon and level method where you fluff up the flour in the bag, use a spoon to add flour to a measuring cup, then level it off with a knife.
-I don't recommend using the measuring cup to scoop flour out of your container as it'll add too much flour to the recipe.
+I don't recommend using the measuring cup to scoop flour out of your container as this usually packs in too much flour.
 Alternatively, use the grams measurements.

 - To make your own pumpkin spice, use 2 teaspoons ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon ground ginger and ½ teaspoon ground cloves.
 If you don't have any nutmeg, ginger or cloves, add more cinnamon.